ganesa90/stock2music/README.md

 # stock2music
-This Matlab project is to help blind people visualize stock data\n Run it as follows\n stock2music(<ticker-symbol>)\n
+This Matlab project is to help blind people visualize stock data Run it as follows stock2music(<ticker-symbol>)
 Example: stock2music('GOOG')